 Google Analytics is a free tool that tracks website traffic and behavior.
 This will give you valuable insights into how your website is performing and help you to make necessary changes or adjustments.

 Take advantage of your existing audience and their followers.
 Create a short, engaging post that focuses on the benefits of reading your blog posts.
-Keep it simple and promote it with images or videos.
+Keep it simple and promote it with images or videos, utilizing social media customer service software to streamline your post promotion and enhance audience engagement.

 Include a link to your website, and make sure to use appropriate hashtags.
 Don’t forget to notify website visitors of new content/blog posts via email marketing campaigns.